-As of 3 April 2023, there are 36 individuals and 9 entities designated under the 1533 sanctions regime.
-Both the Committee and the Focal Point for De-listing can receive delisting requests.
-Only the Committee or the Council, however, can decide upon the delisting of designated individuals and entities.
-In addition to the 1533 Sanctions List, there is a UN Security Council Consolidated List, which contains the names of all individuals and entities designated by the Council and its sanctions committees.
+and 9 entities designated under the 1533 sanctions regime.
+Both the Committee and DRC through illicit exploitation or trade of the Focal Point for De-listing can receive delisting requests.
+Only the Committee or the · Acting on behalf of or at the direction of Council, however, can decide upon the dea designated individual or entity, or acting listing of designated individuals and entities.
+In addition to the 1533 Sanctions List, there owned or controlled by a designated is a UN Security Council Consolidated List, which contains the names of all individuals and entities designated by the Council and its sanctions committees.